hunterdyar/how-to-play-picross/content/index.md

 None of the puzzles on the Swadge picross game require guessing in order to solve.
 In other words (if one doesn't make a mistake) a next step towards the solution can always be logically deduced from the given clues.
 Additionally, every puzzle has a single unique solution.

-The yellow lines are every 5 squares, and only there for convenience.
+The yellow lines are every 5 squares, and only there to help you count.

 ## Input
 Move the blue input square with the d-pad.
 Hold the cursor to auto-move.